KimioBox/KimioBox/README.md

 I also made small changes for printability.
 Although the model is still not yet polished.

+## Print Instructions

+Parts have been already oriented to be printed easily.
+The box is printed it two stls, that combines the two halves of each half of the box.
+This way, you don't have to use support material.

 ## Bill of Materials

 - 1 x M5x10mm Bolt.
 (DIN912 recommended)